cloudscale-ch/terraform-provider-cloudscale/website/docs/r/floating_ip.markdown

 ## Attributes Reference

-The following attributes are exported:
+In addition to the arguments listed above, the following computed attributes are exported:

 * `href` - The cloudscale.ch API URL for the current field.
-* `server` - The floating IP is routed to this server (UUID).
 * `network` - The CIDR notation of the network that is routed to your server, e.g. `192.0.2.123/32`.
 * `next_hop` - Your floating IP is routed to this IP address.
-* `reverse_ptr` - The reverse pointer for this floating IP address.